greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pg_config.html.md

 :   Print the value of the `LIBS` variable that was used for building Greenplum Database.
 This normally contains `-l` switches for external libraries linked into Greenplum Database.

 --version
+:   Print the version of PostgreSQL backend server.

+--gp_version
 :   Print the version of Greenplum Database.

 ## <a id="section5"></a>Examples